Fania Records: History

 Frustrated by the meager amount of money he was receiving for his recordings, Johnny Pacheco started Fania in 1964 and sold records to music stores out of the trunk of his car.
 To help finance the business, he consolidated with his Brooklyn-born Italian lawyer and promoter Jerry Masucci, and in 1964 founded the Fania label to produce, promote and market the music of Latinos in New York.
-The label started out as a small venture, but gained popularity after the success of Johnny Pacheco's first official 45rpm record "Cañonazo" (Fania 321), and LP album Mi Nuevo Tumbao...
+The label started out as a small venture, but gained popularity after the success of Johnny Pacheco's first official 45 rpm record "Cañonazo" (Fania 321), and LP album Mi Nuevo Tumbao...
 Cañonazo (Fania LP-325) leading to the expansion of its talent base that Pacheco envisioned.
 Among Fania's signature stars are Pete "El Conde" Rodríguez, Hector Casanova, Rey Reyes, Willie Colón, Celia Cruz, Larry Harlow, Joe Bataan, Ray Barretto, Ralfi Pagan, Luis "Perico" Ortiz, Bobby Valentín, Rubén Blades, Héctor Lavoe, Cheo Feliciano, Adalberto Santiago, Ismael Miranda and many others.

 In 1968, Pacheco created a supergroup known as the Fania All-Stars that brought together the elite of his salsa musicians and singers for joint performances and recording.
 They made their debut at the Red Garter club located in New York's Greenwich Village, but it was their 1971 performance at the Cheetah, a club in Midtown Manhattan, which became legendary.
 Pacheco was music director and guided the band on stage.
 The Fania All-Stars were filmed for the documentary Our Latin Thing released a year later.

 In 1970, Masucci and Pacheco launched Fania's sub-label Vaya Records.
 In the first years of the Vaya label, Masucci and Pacheco signed the duo Ricardo "Richie" Ray and Bobby Cruz, along with Celia Cruz, Mongo Santamaria and Cheo Feliciano.
 In the following year, Vaya acquired Cotique Records.